nickbreaton/vitest-svelte-kit/README.md

 ## What’s Inlcuded

-This package aims to emulate SvelteKit specific behavior for a unit testing context.
-It does not actually run SvelteKit, but rather configures Vite in a way similar to how SvelteKit would configure it.
+This package aims to emulate SvelteKit-specific behavior for in a unit testing context.
+It does not actually run SvelteKit, but rather configures Vite in a way similar to how SvelteKit would do so.

 ### Svelte File Support

-Importing `.svelte` files into tests are fully supported with no additional configuration.
+Importing `.svelte` files into tests will work out of the box.

 ### SvelteKit Modules

 SvelteKit makes a number of [modules](https://kit.svelte.dev/docs#modules) available to your application.

-This package will define these modules with reasonable defaults, but if you depend on their behavior its suggested you mock them using Vitest’s [mocking functionality](https://vitest.dev/guide/mocking-modules.html).
+This package will define those modules with reasonable defaults, but if you depend on their behavior its suggested you mock them using Vitest’s [mocking capabilities](https://vitest.dev/guide/mocking-modules.html).

 ### Vite Configuration

 Since SvelteKit is built on Vite, it allows you to pass a [Vite configuration](https://kit.svelte.dev/docs#configuration-vite) as part of your Svelte config file.

 This package will use that configuration when running Vitest – meaning any custom Vite config, such as plugins, will be used in your tests.

 ## Example